 Many universities require an internship for candidates who do not already hold an administrative license.
 This consists of hours working with a qualified administrator at the school or district level.
 Licensure in many states is obtained through a state assessment following a master’s or doctoral program in educational leadership.

-While the position you are seeking may determine the skills you will use, an Ed.D in educational leadership will provide you with the educational knowledge and experience necessary to make effective decisions and manage the complex duties of leading other educators.
+While the position you are seeking may determine the skills you will use, an Ed.D. educational leadership degree will provide you with the educational knowledge and experience necessary to make effective decisions and manage the complex duties of leading other educators.